 Cecil Blankstein was born in Winnipeg in August 1908.
 Just over 20 years later, he graduated, in 1929, with a Bachelor of Architecture from the University of Manitoba.

-Cecil Blankstein was born into a tradition of building and architecture.
-His grandfather, Meyer Blankstein, was a stone-mason by trade and a contractor from Odessa, where the family had originated.
-Cecil’s father Max, trained as an architect in Odessa, continuing the family tradition.
-Max Blankstein was an early member of the Manitoba Association of Architects, founded shortly after his arrival to Winnipeg.
-Cecil Blankstein – and his siblings Evelyn and brother Morley – would all follow in their father and grandfathers footsteps.
+Blankstein was born into a tradition of building and architecture.
+His grandfather, Meyer Blankstein, was a stonemason by trade and a contractor from Odessa, Ukraine, where the family had originated.
+Cecil’s father Max, trained as an architect in Odessa, continued the family tradition.
+Max Blankstein was an early member of the Manitoba Association of Architects, founded shortly after his arrival in Winnipeg.
+Cecil Blankstein, his siblings Evelyn and brother Morley, would all follow in their father's and grandfather's footsteps.

 Blankstein retired from Green Blankstein Russell Architects in 1973, serving as a consultant until 1978.
 During the latter part of his career, Blankstein was involved in design and development work in Jerusalem, including a role in the creation of Tsamaret Hibira hillside housing project, French Hill, Jerusalem, and one with Jerusalem's senior citizens housing project, Nofim.
 Blankstein passed away in 1989 in Jerusalem.